zhengshuai1001/JiKouCompany/README.md

 The future belongs to those who believe in the beauty of their dreams.

 There is real magic in enthusiasm.
 It spells the difference between mediocrity and accomplishment.

+Deal with the big while it is still small.